Weight-Based Dosing¶

 Answer

-For weight-based medications, document the patient's weight used for the calculation in your nursing notes.
+Record the patient's weight used for the calculation in your nursing notes.
 If the weight changes significantly — such as after surgery or with fluid shifts — notify the prescriber as the dose may need to be recalculated.